 We teach students about the importance of learning to code.
 We utilize a drag-and-drop interface at scratch.mit.edu, which teaches students how to break down tasks into step-by-step instructions to execute a program.
 We also discuss how coding can help solve community problems and create new solutions.

-Professor Tracey Lanham, program chair of computer information technology Hodges University, Fisher School of Technology Email: TLanham@Hodges.edu Phone: 239-938-7779 LinkedIn: https:// www.linkedn.com/in/professorlanham
+Professor Tracey Lanham, associate dean Hodges University, Fisher School of Technology Email: TLanham@Hodges.edu Phone: 239-938-7779 LinkedIn: https:// www.linkedn.com/in/professorlanham

 Request a #CSforAll Classroom visit from Hodges University.
 Visit Request